X-15 Flight 3-65-97: Mission overview

 Adams held the X-15's controls against the spin, using both the flight controls and the reaction control jets in the nose and wings.
 He managed to recover from the spin at 118000 ft and went into an inverted 4.7 Mach dive at an angle between 40 and 45 degrees.
 In theory, Adams was in a good position to roll upright, pull out of the dive and set up a landing.
 However, due to high gain in the adaptive control system, the X-15 went into limit-cycle oscillations with rapid pitching motion of increasing severity, still in a dive at 160000 ft per minute.
 As the X-15 neared 65,000 ft, it was diving at 3.93 Mach and experiencing more than 15 g0 vertically, and 8 g0 laterally.

 The aircraft broke up northeast of the small Californian settlement of Johannesburg 10 minutes and 35 seconds after launch.
 An Air Force pilot, who was filling in for another chase pilot, spotted the main wreckage northwest of Cuddeback Lake.
-The aircraft was destroyed, and Adams died.
+The aircraft was destroyed, and Adams killed.

+After Adams's death, a number of pilots and engineers quit the program, including John A. Manke in 1967.